-The subscriber has just published an edition of a new book calculated for the juvenile read- H. Attree, Esq., of distressing coughs.
-They are en copies. er, bearing the above title.
-It is intended for the pleasantest cough medicine and cure the soonfamilies and Sabbath Schools.
-For sale at the est of any known remedy. at Berhiehem.
-Price per dozen \$1,25--single copy 12 1-2 cents.
+The subscriber has just published an edition families and Sabbath Schools.
+For sale at the est of any known remedy. office of the Republican, and by the publisher at Bethlehem.
+Price per dozen \$1,25 -- single October 30, cents.

-JULIUS W. HELD.
+copy 12 1-2 JULIUS W. HELD.
+CABINET MAKING.